Terroir - de Baguer

 GRAPES FROM SELECTED SITES

-The vineyards are covered with grass, rich in minerals and organic matter and, above all, meticulously looked after with very low yields; as low as one kilo of grapes per vine.
 With the help of family and friends, grapes are harvested at their optimal ripeness, put into crates and transported to the cellar within a few hours, which is a crucial step for the quality of wine.

 AGEING IN WOODEN BARRELS